Andrew-157/c-http-server/testing/testcases.md

 ## Format Cases

-By "format" I mean compliance of the HTTP request message with
+By "format" I mean compliance of the HTTP request message with the RFC.